- This event has passed.

 March 23 @ 6:30 pm - March 24 @ 11:00 pm$12 - $24

 Warren Station is proud to present the first annual Rocky Mountain Country Fest at Keystone.
 The weekend will be chalk full of honky-tonk, southern rock, country folk, and the best in Colorado Western Music.
 Friday night will kick-off with dance lessons for all levels from Summit’s own Mike “Tex” DeGarie.
 Mike specializes in Country Western Dancing, and will be able to help teach beginning dancers the basics, and experienced dancers advanced steps.
-After dance lessons, put those new moves to the test while listening to The Damon-Wooten Band for the rest of the evening!
+After dance lessons, put those new moves to the test while listening to Twenty Hands High for the rest of the evening!
 Drink specials on Jim Beam and Coors will be in the mix as well at the Warren Station Bar.

 Saturday is all about the music!
 The Slingers will opening the evening, followed by Halden Wofford & the Hi*Beams.
 Both bands are local to Colorado and have undeniable talent.
 Saturday concludes with headliner Wylie and the Wild West.
 Come for a weekend of skiing/riding, and spend your nights enjoying Colorado Western music at its finest.
 Tickets are available now at warrenstation.com